timjogorman/RicherEventDescription/guidelines.md

 #### OVERLAP

-\label{dtroverlap} OVERLAP is used for events or states which are happening or true at the time that the document was written:
+OVERLAP is used for events or states which are happening or true at the time that the document was written:

 - The fires **continue** to **burn** in the Mountains, despite